 The Company is an investment company organised as a société anonyme under the laws of the Grand-Duchy of Luxembourg and qualifies as a société d'investissement à capital variable (SICAV) subject to Part I of the Law.
 The Company was initially incorporated on 27 March 2015.
 The Company is registered with the Registre de Commerce et des Sociétés, Luxembourg, under number B196052.
-The articles of incorporation have been published on 2 June 2015 in the Mémorial.
-The articles of incorporation have been filed with the Registre de Commerce et des Sociétés of Luxembourg.
+The Articles have been published on 2 June 2015 in the Mémorial.
+The Articles have been amended for the last time on 6 May 2020 and have been filed with the Registre de Commerce et des Sociétés of Luxembourg.